ado1d/Design-pattern---code-smells/description.md

 ### Template Method: hooks and customization

-**Hooks** – The Template Method pattern defines the skeleton of an algorithm【861442615467999†L8-L10】 and allows subclasses to refine certain steps.
+**Hooks** – The Template Method pattern defines the skeleton of an algorithm and allows subclasses to refine certain steps.
 To further customise the algorithm, the base class can define **hook methods**: optional override points that do nothing by default.
 Subclasses can override hooks to inject behaviour at particular points.

 **Game example** – Consider a game framework that defines the sequence: initialize, start play, end play.
 Subclasses override core steps and can optionally hook into the end of the game to display a message: